Tom-R-Leppard/Tom-R-Leppard.github.io/teaching.md

 First, students map Harry Potter characters' relationships to groups in the serries.
 <iframe src="hp_3d.html" width="500" height="300"></iframe>

-Second, studnets look at the symbolic connections between students who share group affiliations.
-<iframe src="charact_3d.html" width="500" height="300"></iframe>

-Third, students look at the symbolic connections between groups who share students.
+Second, students look at the symbolic connections between groups who share students.
 (Hover over the node to see the group names).
 An obvious "good" and "bad" divide here!
 <iframe src="groups_3d.html" width="500" height="300"></iframe>

+Students also examine the symbolic connections between characters based on mutual group affiliation.
+Through community detection they discuss the latent communities of individuals and groups that are symbolically connected through dual mutual affiliation or shared affiliates.
 ## Further Open-source Teaching Material

 <table>